-Property owners have to comply with the AS 3745 Evacuation diagrams (also known as fire evacuation diagrams, Evacuation map or plans) requirements that feature each detail of what the diagrams have to include.
+Property owners have to comply with the AS 3745 Evacuation diagrams (also known as fire evacuation diagrams or evacuation maps) requirements that feature each detail of what the diagrams have to include.
 This includes the dimensions of the diagram, the common icons that are actually used on the diagram, the location of the diagrams, and other things.

-Additionally, there are optional components which could be incorporated making the diagram simpler to read or even to assist those reading it in an urgent situation.
-Property owners need to know what standards have been updated since they have created their diagrams and make sure they comply with the new Evacuation Diagram Standards.
+Additionally, there are optional components that could be incorporated making the diagram simpler to read or even to assist those reading it in an urgent situation.
+Property owners need to know what standards have been updated since they have created their diagrams and make sure they comply with the new evacuation diagram standards.

 Requirements for Evacuation Diagram

 With the new Australian Standard (AS) 3745 "planning for emergencies in facilities" requirements, it is detailed that all evacuation diagrams should have the following to be compliant with current standards.